Operating Instruction 5.19.3.1 Driver's License Record Check

 for Board Policy 5.19

-Minnesota State Colleges and Universities recognizes the importance of public confidence in individuals authorized under System Procedure 5.19.3, Part 7 Subp.
-C. to drive system vehicles.
-Each system college, university and the system office shall implement procedures consistent with this guideline to conduct driving record reviews for the purpose of identifying acceptable system drivers.
+Minnesota State recognizes the importance of public confidence in individuals authorized under System Procedure 5.19.3, Part 6, subp.
+C. to drive vehicles for system business.
+Each college, university and the system office shall implement procedures consistent with this operating instruction to conduct driving record reviews for the purpose of identifying acceptable drivers.

-All system employees, driving any vehicle for system-related activities, should take care to comply with applicable laws by: not driving with an inactive, canceled, suspended or revoked license; maintaining appropriate liability insurance; refraining from driving while distracted or under the influence of alcohol or drugs; abiding by any applicable license restrictions; and driving lawfully and courteously.
+All Minnesota State employees or students, driving any vehicle for system-related activities, should take care to comply with applicable laws by: not driving with an inactive, cancelled, suspended or revoked license; maintaining appropriate liability insurance; refraining from driving while distracted or under the influence of alcohol or drugs; abiding by any applicable license restrictions; and driving lawfully and courteously.

 Alcohol/drug related driving offense